Wishing you a joyful

 Mandate, Commitment, and Integration to Context Establishment to Risk Assessment

 Top Management must define the policy, assign resources, and embed risk management into the organization.
-The organization then establishes its context (internal/external environment, objectives, risk criteria), identifies risks, and analyzes (likelihood/consequence) and evaluates them.
+The organisation then establishes its context (internal/external environment, objectives, risk criteria), identifies risks, and analyzes (likelihood/consequence) and evaluates them.

 DO